eire1130/Django_datatables/README.txt

 = django_datatables =
 django_datatables aims to simplify integration of the datatables jquery plugin, while providing a familiar API and adhering to DRY principals.
-Most Datatables features should be accessible from within the Django / Python API.
+Most Datatables features should be accessible from within the django_datatables API.

 == Acknowledgements ==
 Lukasz Dziedzia and Pawel Roman for creating the get_datatables_records method.